TICE BCG Rx

 Indications for TICE BCG:

 Treatment and prophylaxis of carcinoma in situ (CIS) of the urinary bladder.
-Prophylaxis of stage Ta and/or T1 papillary tumor of the urinary bladder.
+Prophylaxis of stage Ta and/or T1 papillary tumors following transurethral resection (TUR).

 Immunosuppressed.
 Active TB.
 Febrile illness.
 UTI.
 Gross hematuria.
-Do not give within 7 days after bladder biopsy, transurethral resection (TUR), or traumatic catheterization.
+Do not give within 7 days after bladder biopsy, TUR, or traumatic catheterization.

 Not a vaccine for prevention of cancer or TB.
-Not for IV or SC use.
+Not for IV or SC inj use.
 Determine PPD status prior to therapy; rule out active TB if (+).
 Monitor for signs of systemic BCG infection: flu-like symptoms >72 hrs, fever ≥103°F, persistent LFT abnormalities; prostatitis, epididymitis, orchitis >2 days; treat with at least 2 antimycobacterial drugs (except pyrazinamide).
+High risk for HIV infection.
 Local irritative toxicities: do not treat with antimycobacterials.
 Bleeding bladder mucosa, small bladder.
 Disinfect fluid voided after therapy with bleach.
 PPD seroconversion may occur with treatment.
-Pregnancy (Cat.C).
-Nursing mothers: not recommended.
+Pregnancy, nursing mothers: not recommended.

 Immunosuppressants, myelosuppressants, radiation, antimicrobial therapy may reduce efficacy.

-Urine discoloration, bladder irritation, inflammation (begins after 4 hrs and last up to 72 hrs), malaise, fever, chills, flu-like syndrome, systemic BCG infection, dysuria, urinary frequency, hematuria, cystitis, urgency, nocturia, cramps, pain, incontinence, rigors, arthralgia.
+Dysuria, urinary frequency, urgency, flu-like syndrome, hematuria, fever, malaise/fatigue, cystitis, bladder irritation, inflammation (begins after 4 hrs and last up to 72 hrs), chills, systemic BCG infection, nocturia, cramps, pain, incontinence, rigors, arthralgia.

 Sign Up for Free e-newsletters